 Now more than ever, people are scouring through online reviews before making any kind of decision – including choosing a physician.
 A recent survey found that 70% of patients said a positive online reputation is extremely important when selecting a healthcare provider.
 Today’s tech-savvy consumers will likely check out your practice’s reviews to see what other patients wrote before considering whether they want to become a patient.

-One of the most important things is to make sure you are closely monitoring your online presence.
-If your practice has an abundance of negative reviews, look for trends in the complaints.
-If multiple patients mention a similar issue, accept the complaint, whatever it may be, and try to improve your performance in that area.
-In the review sites that allow you to do so, make sure you take the time to respond to both complaints and recommendations to show that your practice is engaged.
+Make sure that you are closely monitoring your online presence.
+If your practice has negative reviews, look for trends in the complaints.
+If multiple patients mention a similar issue, internalize the feedback, and work with your team to improve your performance in that area.
+On the review sites that allow you to do so, make sure to respond to both complaints and recommendations to show your practice is taking this feedback into consideration.

-Pay attention to shifting demographics in your patient population and community and make changes to align with those shifts.
+Your practice should pay close attention to shifting dynamics amongst your patient population and community and make changes that align with those shifts.
+Some examples include:

-Additionally, try to pay attention to the needs of people in your community.
-By meeting a demand at the right time, you can win patients and boost the success of your business.
+By meeting demand at the right time, you can win over new patients and boost the success of your business.